javafxports/javafxmobile-plugin/README.md

 ### Android

-<b name="fn1">Experimental!</b>

-Be aware that Java 9 support on Android is very experimental.
-You can only use Java 9 APIs as long as you remain backward compatible with Java 8.
-For instance, you can not use custom skins of JavaFX controls, because those APIs were changed completely in JavaFX 9.
+**Note!** Be aware that Java 9 support on Android is not supported.
+If you use version 2 of javafxmobile-plugin, you must make sure that you don't use any new Java 9 APIs.

 1. The Android SDK command line tools, available [here](https://developer.android.com/studio/index.html#command-tools)
 2. Use the `sdkmanager` command line tool to install the following packages: